steveruizok/perfect-freehand/README.md

 ## Usage

-The library exports a default function, `getStroke`, that:
+This library's default export is a function that:

 - accepts an array of points and an (optional) options object
 - returns a stroke as an array of points formatted as `[x, y]`